Documentation Index

 Scopes Space-delimited list of OAuth scopes for Jira access.
 For more information, see Jira OAuth 2.0 Scopes. read:jira-user read:jira-work write:jira-work manage:jira-project manage:jira-configuration manage:jira-webhook offline_access

-Client ID Your OAuth 2.0 Client ID from the Atlassian Developer Console.
+Client ID The OAuth 2.0 Client ID from the Atlassian Developer Console.

-Client Secret Your OAuth 2.0 Client Secret from the Atlassian Developer Console.
+Client Secret The OAuth 2.0 Client Secret from the Atlassian Developer Console.

-Jira Site Name Optional site name or URL to connect to.
+Atlassian Site Name Optional site name or URL to connect to.
 By default, connects to the first Jira site the user has access to.
-Use this if you have multiple Jira sites.
+Use this if multiple Jira sites are available.

 Version Select the Jira API version to use for requests.
 3